autoppia/autoppia_web_agents_subnet/docs/validator.md

   - Default: `http://localhost:6000`
   - You can modify this if running the LLM on a different server
   - Example remote setup: `http://your-llm-server_ip:port`
+  - _Note: The server hosting the LLM must have CUDA 12.1 installed_
 - **`DEMO_WEBS_ENDPOINT`**: The endpoint where your demo web projects are deployed
   - Default: `http://localhost`
   - You can modify this if running the demo webs on a different server